A Brief History of

 St. Joseph's became an independently governed agency, with full authority succeeding to St. Joseph's Board, in 2008.

-Also in 2009, St. Joseph's was one of only four addiction treatment facilities in the State to receive funding to construct an addicted veterans Community Residence for service men suffering from both addiction and Post Traumatic Stress Disorder.
+Also in 2009, St. Joseph's was one of only three addiction treatment facilities in the State to receive funding to construct an addicted veterans Community Residence for service men suffering from both addiction and Post Traumatic Stress Disorder.

 The very next year, New York State and the Office of Alcoholism and Substance Abuse Services, awarded $12,000,000 in capital funding to acquire from the Friars of the Atonement, and renovate, the Glenwood campus's main, 53,000-square-foot building.